frederic-perez/AmE-dictionary/data/dictionary.md

 __pop<sup>1</sup>__ _n_ :four::hammer: _n informal_ Father. _It is not easy to persuade viewers to cough up $60 a pop._ _The outfielder shows surprising pop for his size and can play all three outfield positions._ _Shattering boxing’s pay-per-view record with 4.4 million buys at $100 a pop._ _She hit .357 and she has some pop._
 __pop<sup>2</sup>__ _v_ :four::hammer: _The deep price cut made a first day pop much more likely._ _Cheyenne popped a 43’3 on her first throw._ _Pop the pimples._
 __popcorn__ :es: gotelé?
+__Popeyes Louisiana Kitchen__ _n_ an American multinational chain of fried chicken fast food restaurants founded in 1972 in New Orleans, Louisiana.
+Often referred to as Popeyes. _The restaurant wasn’t a Popeyes._
 __popo__ _n_ (Streets.)
 The police. _The popo just picked up that stewed dude._
 __popple__ _v_ To move in a tumbling, irregular manner, as boiling water.
 __poppycock__ _n_ Senseless talk. _Syn_ hooey, stuff and nonsense